 Practice flat rate pricing with your clients.

 If you are not already doing it, flat rating is a great way to eliminate stress when it comes to making quotes for your services, provide consistency no matter what the job and increase referrals.
-Flat Rate Plus or Flat Rate Books on CD allow you to print your own price books whenever you need them.
+Flat Rate Plus allow you to print your own price books whenever you need them.

 Keep a record of all client communication.